mjx-project/tenhou-wall-reproducer/README.md

 # Tenhou wall reproducer

-Utility for reproducing the wall and dice information from the game seed in Tenhou platform.
+Utility for reproducing the wall and dice information from the game seed in [Tenhou](https://tenhou.net/) platform.

 ## Install

-**Tenhou wall reproducer** supports Python 3.7 3.8 and 3.9 in Linux and MacOS.
+**Tenhou wall reproducer** supports Python 3.7, 3.8, and 3.9 in Linux and MacOS environments.

 ```sh
 $ pip install tenhou-wall-reproducer